oracle/graal/substratevm/src/com.oracle.svm.native.libcontainer/README.md

 ## Updating

-While the code in here is completely independent and does not need to be in sync with the OpenJDK, it should be updated regularly to profit from upstream fixes and improvements.
-To do so, replace the files in [`src/hotspot`](./src/hotspot) with those from the OpenJDK.
+While the code in `libsvm_container` is completely independent and does not need to be in sync with the OpenJDK, it should be updated regularly to profit from upstream fixes and improvements.
+To keep track of this, `ContainerLibrary.java` contains `@BasedOnJDKFile` annotations for each imported file, which links to the source version in the JDK.
+With this information, all upstream changes can be detected.
+Note that strictly speaking, the referenced version in the annotation does not necessarily mean that the file was imported from that revision.
+Rather that all changes have been reviewed.
+If there are changes that are irrelevant for `libsvm_container`, we might keep the file as is and still bump the version.
+That said, we plan to do full reimports regularly, at least once every for every release.

+To help keeping the `@BasedOnJDKFile` annotations up to date, the `mx gate --tags check_libcontainer_annotations` command ensures that the actual files and annotations are in sync.

+To do a full reimport, replace the files in [`src/hotspot`](./src/hotspot) with those from the OpenJDK.
+The `mx reimport-libcontainer-files --jdk-repo path/to/jdk` can help with that.
 Then reapply all the changes (`#ifdef` guards) using the diff tool of your choice.
-Finally, adopt the files in [`src/svm`](./src/svm) to provide new functionality, if needed.
-Don't forget to update the import revision mention in this file.
+Then, adopt the files in [`src/svm`](./src/svm) to provide new functionality, if needed.
+Finally, update the `@BasedOnJDKFile` annotations in `ContainerLibrary.java` to reflect the import revision.

 ## Local Testing